Trade Stock Indices

 Learn Stock Indices Trading for Beginners Tutorials

-We have looked at Fibonacci retracement in the previous lesson, drawn between 2 points.
-But to draw Fibonacci expansion we use 3 chart points.
+We have looked at Fibonacci retracement in the previous course, drawn between 2 points.
+But to draw Fibonacci expansion we use Three chart points.

 The example explained and illustrated below shows the 3 Points where the Fibonacci extension is drawn, marked as 1, 2 and 3.
-1 is where the indices trend started, 2 is where the indices trend pulled back and retraced and 3 is where the retracement reached as shown on the stock indices trading example explained and illustrated below.
+1 is where the indices trend started, 2 is where the indices trend pulled back & retraced and 3 is where the retracement reached as displayed on the stock indices trading examples explained below.

 How Do I Draw Fibonacci Expansion on Indices Charts? - Fibonacci Expansion Levels Indices Chart Levels - How to Draw Chart Fibonacci Expansion Levels on Trends